rushuifang/Binghamton_data_webpage/README.md

 # Binghamton_data_webpage
 This is a front-end project of Binghamton data presentation.
 To run this website at your local end, simply download the folder, and then open dataAnalyse.html with live server in VScode.
+You can also find it live at www.binghamtondata.com or www.binghamtondata.surge.sh.
 <br>
 Here's some screenshots:
 <br>